 Metro Wise Employment & Salary Data

 Augusta, Georgia’s second-largest city, is another economy that’s firing on all cylinders.
-Three hundred and twenty hygienists work here while 140 and 110 respectively work in the equally prosperous cities of Savannah and Macon.
+Three hundred and seventy hygienists work here while 280 and 140 respectively work in the equally prosperous cities of Savannah and Macon.

 |(Source: U.S. Bureau of Labor Statistics)|